timlukins/CMent/README.md

 That's it.

-If you go and look at this file you'll see that it has handily expanded and organised the commands for downloading and adding the libraries to the build path.
+If you go and look at this file you'll see that it has handily expanded and organised the commands for downloading and adding the libraries to the build path (based on the cunning use of `ExternalProject`).

-Now when you run `cmake` the dependencies should be resolved and downloaded into a separate 'dep' folder as pare of the build and stored there as a cache.
+Now when you run `cmake` the dependencies should be resolved and downloaded into a separate `dep` folder as part of the build and stored there as a cache (you'll need to delete this if you ever want to build from scratch).

 If the `CMakeLists.txt` includes any other `FindPackage` or `pkg_check_modules` like commands, these can still apply - but include the `CMake.cment` file before them.

 For bugs and other proposed enhancements - just use the [link](https://github.com/timlukins/CMent/issues).

-_"In the hope that it helps ease and improve your software."_.
+_"In the hope that it eases and improves the development of your software."_.